 4. Naked Nutrition Less Naked Pea Protein

-Known for its short ingredients lists, Naked Nutrition offers a filler-free and artificial sweetener-free pea protein, formulated with just pea protein, raw cacao and coconut sugar.
+Known for its short ingredients lists, Naked Nutrition offers a filler-free and artificial sweetener-free pea protein, formulated with just yellow pea protein for the unflavored version.

 5. Kos Organic Plant-Based Protein Powder

 Kos Organic's plant protein blend is formulated with pea protein, flaxseed, quinoa, pumpkin seed and chia seed.
 The blend is sweetened with only a little stevia and monk fruit, making it free of artificial sweeteners or sugar alcohols.

 - Mayo Clinic: "Supplements: Nutrition in a Pill?"

 - Harvard Health Publishing: "How Much Protein Do You Need Every Day?"